MatthewRamsey/MatthewRamsey/README.md

 [<img height="30" src="https://img.shields.io/badge/x-blue.svg?&style=for-the-badge&logo=X&logoColor=white" />](https://x.com/Matthew__Ramsey)

-My name is Matthew Ramsey and I'm a Senior Technical Lead at Servant.io out of Hamilton, GA.
+My name is <a href="https://www.matthewbuilds.com" >Matthew Ramsey</a> and I'm a Senior Technical Lead at <a href="https://www.servant.io" >Servant.io</a> out of Hamilton, GA.
 For years, my passion has been mobile and VR/AR development but I've worked in full stack web applications most of my career.

 ### My Tech Toolbox 🧰